patrickraullang/patrickraullang/README.md

 ### Hi there 👋

+Welcome to my corner of GitHub!
+Here's a sneak peek into my digital playground:

+🔭 Currently weaving my magic on 2 projects outside university and conjuring up another for my master's degree.
+🌱 Hoping to cultivate my skills in web development and cloud architecture.
+😄 Still a ways off from being the coding wizard I aspire to be, but hey, the journey's half the fun, right?

 <!--
 **patrickraullang/patrickraullang** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.